HEALPix Facility Installation Guidelines

 Python (healpy) installation

-The environment variables PYTHON, C and CXX can be used to customize the configuration process.
+The environment variables PYTHON, C, CXX and PIPARGS can be used to customize the configuration process.

-Note that during the compilation with make (see below), the src/healpy/setup.py Python script will be invoked to automatically prompt a fresh compilation of the src/cxx/* libraries, with all the options necessary to Python linkage, and can be done independently of the C++ installation described above.
+Note that during the compilation with make (see below), the pip command will prompt a fresh compilation of the ${HEALPIX}/src/cxx/* libraries, with all the options necessary to Python linkage, and can be done independently of the C++ installation described above.

 Note also that the healpy compilation will very likely require an active network connection in order to download on the fly some of the required Python ancillary packages.